chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 * PostgreSQL
 * Oracle 11g or 12c

-The following set of sql privileges are required (where appliccable):
+The following set of SQL privileges are required (where applicable):

 * REFERENCES
 * INDEX